dOrracle/workspace/vhs_glitch_app/README.md

-# 80's VHS Glitch Hello World
+# Matrix Text Formation Effect

-A retro-styled web application that displays "Hello World" with a dark green and black color scheme, featuring:
+A retro-styled web application that features rainbow-colored Matrix-like streams that gradually form the text "HELLO MATRIX", featuring:

-1. 80's VHS glitch effects
-2. Rainbow-colored Matrix-like streams flowing in the background
+1. Rainbow-colored Matrix-like streams flowing in the background
+2. Text particles that emerge from the Matrix streams to form the text
-3. Scan lines and tracking artifacts reminiscent of VHS tapes
+3. VHS-style scan lines and glitch effects

 ## Features

 - **Matrix Background**: Rainbow-colored character streams that flow down the screen at varying speeds
+- **Text Formation**: Matrix particles gradually converge to form the text "HELLO MATRIX"
-- **VHS Glitch Effects**: Text distortion, scan lines, and tracking artifacts
+- **VHS Effects**: Scan lines and glitch artifacts for a retro feel
 - **Retro Color Scheme**: Dark green text on black background, reminiscent of early computer terminals

 ## How to Run